Revisiting Conjunctive Query Entailment for $\mathcal S$: Preliminaries

-To any CQ $q$ can be be associated a directed multigraph \( G_q \), where nodes represent variables and edges are formed by binary atoms.
+To any CQ $q$ one can associate a directed multigraph \( G_q \), where nodes represent variables and edges are formed by binary atoms.
 If atoms share the same pair of variables, this creates parallel edges in \( G_q \).
 A query \( q(\bar{x}) \) is called \emph{acyclic} or \emph{connected} if \( G_q \) is acyclic or connected, respectively.
 A query is said to be \emph{rooted} if it is connected and not Boolean.
 These definitions extend to UCQs: a UCQ \( Q \) is \emph{acyclic}, \emph{connected}, or \emph{rooted} if each CQ in \( Q \) is.
 We call \emph{tree query} (TQ) any unary CQ $q(x)$ such that $G_q$ is a directed tree (in particular, it has no parallel edges), $x$ being its root.
 A \emph{union of tree queries} (UTQ) is a UCQ that contains only TQs.

 For a CQ $q(\bar x)$, a variable $z \in \var(q)$ is \emph{initial in $q$} if $z$ has no incoming edges in $G_q$.
 For instance, if $q(x)$ is a TQ, then $x$ is initial in $q(x)$.

 \paragraph{Query Entailment.} Let $\Kmc=\pair{\Tmc}{\Amc}$ be a KB, $Q(\bar x)$ be a UCQ and $\bar a$ be a tuple of individuals from $\NI(\Amc)$.
 We say that $\Kmc$ \emph{entails} $Q(\bar a)$, written $\Kmc\models Q(\bar a)$, if $\pair{\interp}{\bar a}\vDash Q$ for every model $\Imc$ of $\Kmc$.
 We study the reasoning problems of UCQ entailment and rooted UCQ entailment. \emph{UCQ entailment} asks, given a KB $\Kmc$ and a Boolean UCQ $Q$, whether $\Kmc\models Q$; and \emph{rooted UCQ entailment} asks, given a KB $\Kmc$, a rooted UCQ $Q(\bar x)$, and a tuple $\bar a$ from $\NI(\Amc)$, whether $\Kmc\models Q(\bar a)$.
 We also consider the variant \emph{over a single transitive role $t$} which means that the only role that occurs in $\Tmc$ and $Q$ is $t$.
 More general query answering problems, for example, for UCQs with constants, can be reduced to the above using standard methods~\cite{GlimmLHS08}.